| Fashion clearly operates by different rules in the Daft dimension.

 pair as no creative slouches themselves.
 Responsible for designing

-And while we're meeting the troops, here's Pedro Winter, the towering
+the masks And while we're meeting the troops, here's Pedro Winter, the towering

 25-year-old "production manager" who is the Daft Team